vmware-tanzu/cartographer/rfc/rfc-0020-resources-update-after-success.md

 frequent updates.
 If Carto is to withhold some updates, it should then apply them using the stack approach outlined [above](#how-to-ensure-the-most-recent-successful)

+Note that if Cartographer is going to wait on updating while a resource reconciles, there is a danger that the resource will get into a bad state; some infinite loop where it never exits ready:unknown.
+Because of that, Cartographer should have some timeout after which it would update a resource even if it is not yet ready:true/ready:false.
+Note that this does not affect the ability to match inputs with outputs, as Cartographer would still only read when Ready:true.

 ### Deadlock

 Currently, Cartographer basks in the _eternal sunshine of the spotless mind_; each reconcile loop for resource N it can only pass on the values it _just_ read for resource N-1, N-2, N-3...
 So if any of those resources are in a bad state, a supply chain is locked.
+E.g. until resource N-2 outputs a value, resource N-3 that relies on that value can never be created.
 Resources like our example resource A are good actors in this system, as they constantly report the most recent good output.
 After a single good input in the life of object A, it would always pass a value and never be a concern for stopping the supply chain.